 "We have nothing against different ways of living, but we think that a child must grow up with a mother and a father."

 Public opposition spearheaded by religious leaders has chipped away at the popularity of Hollande's plan in recent months.
-About 52 percent of French favor legalizing gay marriage, according to a survey released Sunday, down from as high as
+About 52 percent of French favor legalizing gay marriage, according to a survey released Sunday, down from as high as 65 percent in August.

 French civil unions, allowed since 1999, are at least as popular among heterosexuals as among gay and lesbian couples.
 But that law has no provisions for adoption or assisted reproduction, which are at the heart of the latest debate.

 Hollande's Socialist Party has sidestepped the debate on assisted reproduction, promising to examine it in March after party members split on including it in the latest proposal.